 About

 Chris’s research and teaching focus on individual learning, leadership development, and innovation, with particular attention to how people learn vicariously and share knowledge in health care organizations and other knowledge-intensive work environments.
-His work has been published in premier academic journals in the fields of management and medicine, as well as in leading practice-oriented publications and editorials.
+His work has been published in premier academic journals in the fields of management and medicine as well as in leading practitioner publications and editorials.
 His research has been featured in many popular media outlets and recognized with scholarly awards from a variety of national and international organizations.
 In 2022, Poets & Quants named Chris as one of the top 40 business school professors under 40 world-wide.

-Prior to joining Johns Hopkins, Chris served on the faculty of the Harvard Business School as an Assistant Professor of Organizational Behavior.
+Prior to joining Johns Hopkins University, Chris served on the faculty of the Harvard Business School as an Assistant Professor of Organizational Behavior.
 He earned his PhD in management and organizations from the University of Michigan Ross School of Business, and his BS in business administration with highest honors and highest distinction from the Kenan-Flagler Business School at the University of North Carolina.
 Before attending graduate school, he worked as an outdoor expedition leader and martial arts instructor in his home state of North Carolina.

 Tools